We just reached 30,000 articles on this wiki! 🥳

 To do:

-The Game Boy Advance (GBA) was essentially the true successor to the original Game Boy line launched in 2001.
-It added an ARM7-based 32-bit CPU on the top of the Z80-based 8-bit CPU used by previous Game Boy models, allowing for full backwards compatibility with the entire Game Boy (GB) and Game Boy Color (GBC) software library (aside from a few games that used GB/GBC exclusive features, mind you) in addition to its own games.
-Due to hardware simplification, this feature would be removed in the later Game Boy Micro models though, limiting its support only to GBA cartridges (similarly, the original Nintendo DS and the Nintendo DS Lite are also limited to only GBA cartridges for their backwards compatibility).
+The Game Boy Advance (GBA) was the third major iteration of the Game Boy line.
+It added an ARM7-based 32-bit CPU on the top of the Z80-based 8-bit CPU used by previous Game Boy models, allowing for full backwards compatibility with the entire Game Boy (GB) and Game Boy Color (GBC) software library (aside from a few games that used GB/GBC-exclusive features) in addition to its own games.
+Due to hardware simplification, this compatibility would be removed in the later Game Boy Micro model, something which would carry over to the Nintendo DS and DS Lite).

 Its BIOS was more sophisticated than previous models' bootstrap ROMs, containing a variety of routines that games could use to speed up or simplify operations.